Garnet at a Glance

 What Science Says

-Garnet is a well-characterized group of nesosilicate minerals with the general formula X3Y2(SiO4)3, where X and Y represent different metal cations.
+Garnet is a well-characterized group of nesosilicate minerals with the general formula X3Y2(SiO4)3, where X and Y are different metal cations.

-- ◆The six main species — Almandine, Pyrope, Spessartine, Grossular, Andradite, and Uvarovite — form a solid solution series with intermediate varieties.
+- ◆The six main species — Almandine, Pyrope, Spessartine, Grossular, Andradite, and Uvarovite — form a solid solution series.

 - ◆5-7.

-- ◆5) and relative abundance make it important industrially as an abrasive.
+- ◆5) and abundance of common Garnet make it useful industrially as an abrasive.

-- ◆While the metaphysical associations with blood health have no scientific basis, the connection is understandable given the stone's deep red color and iron content.
+- ◆The metaphysical link to blood health has no scientific basis, though the connection is easy to understand given the deep red color and iron content.

-- ◆Almandine Garnet, the most common variety, contains approximately 35% iron oxide by weight.
+- ◆Almandine, the most common variety, is about 35% iron oxide by weight.

 Which Chakras Does Garnet Connect To?